 My name is Emily Lewis.
 I am a lover of travel, books and trees.
-I grew up in Pittsburgh and have called Baltimore home for the past 10 years with my husband and cat but dream of moving to the woods of Vermont.
-My full-time gig is as a professional landscape architect, my part-time gig is financial director of a professional co-ed fraternity and my passion is with my camera.
+I grew up in Pittsburgh and have called Baltimore home for the past 11 years with my husband and cat but dream of moving to the woods of Vermont.
 I feel equally comfortable deep in the city and out in the country.
 Unless there are cows running at me.

-I see the world in still shots.
-If I can manipulate this machine in my hand, I can translate the image in my head into one that can be shared with other people.
-The world slows down around me and I move myself in and out of the scene to get the composition exactly as it speaks to me.
+I notice the details of the world.
+The way the shadows hit a building in the mid-afternoon, how a mother’s hand tenderly touches her child, the technique of an artist with his brush.
+When I look around I can visualize what it will look in a still moment and if I can manipulate this machine in my hand, I can translate the image in my head into one that can be shared with other people.
+When I photograph, the world slows down around me and I move myself in and out of the scene to get the composition exactly as it speaks to me.
 I capture the juxtaposition of nature and man-made, wild and urban, light and color to show the world in a way not always visible to our daily speed.
 Life makes sense when I see it through my lens.

 Banner photo by Cherisse Otis Photos